 - Explain all abbreviations and foreign language terms, e.g.: PDI – “prefixation development index” or kamuy – “supernatural being”

 - Italicize any foreign terms except well-know such as for instance samurai or sake.

 - Use double inverted commas “…” for direct quotations and singles ‘…’ for figures of speech (etc.)

 - All quotes of over 30 words should be separated from the preceding line with a line break.

 - Illustrations may be used, provided authors obtain permission to reproduce any previously published material; illustrations should be accompanied with caption and sources of illustrations should also be shown.

-- If some unknown places are mentioned then text should be accompanied by a map (or maps) showing mentioned locations; maps should fit basic cartography standard i.e.: should have scale, legend, and north direction should be marked.
+- If some unknown places are mentioned then the text should be accompanied by a map (or maps) showing mentioned locations; maps should fit basic cartography standard i.e.: should have a scale, legend, and north direction should be marked.